TJ512512/Project-Euler-14/README.md

-This is the C sharp code to solve problem 14 on Project Euler
+This is the C sharp code to solve problem 14 on Project Euler.
 Answer: 837799